 “I’ll be fine.”

 That was the phrase her mom always assured her with, but she could hear crying noises outside her mother’s room the first week they found out about her father’s affair.
-She couldn’t scream at her father because it will upset her mother.
-She couldn’t tell her father what they know because her mother doesn’t want to family to break up.
+She couldn’t scream at her father because it would upset her mother.
+She couldn’t tell her father what they had known because her mother didn’t want to family to break up.
 She has to be the perfect daughter.
 She has to take on this role; otherwise, her mother is going to break.
 She hates her father for tearing the family apart.
 She hates that she still has to live with him and pretend like everything is fine.
 She hates that she still has to eat dinner with him every night.
 She often wonders all night if her future marriage will end up like her parents, all obligations and no love.
 That is if she can still trust someone.
 But she doesn’t think that it was possible anymore, not after she just broke up with her loving boyfriend of three years over texts she found.
 Unsuspecting texts that were meant for his cousin, but whatever.
 She didn’t care anymore.

 The mother was doing the laundry, thinking about what to cook for tomorrow’s dinner.
 The father laid on the bed, wondering if he should go help his wife; and whether or not he should’ve just run away with his mistress back then.
 The daughter was texting her friends, regularly asking them if it was possible to stay over at their house.

 The mother knows.
 The daughter knows.
 The father knows they know.
-The three of them are all trapped within the choices they chose.
+The three of them are all trapped within the choices they had chosen.
 And they can’t do anything about it because the last time someone didn’t fulfil their obligations, their family turned sour.
 Upside down.
 Now they’re just hoping they can save enough of the broken pieces to still piece together a family.
 The house is haunted.
 It has a ghost in it.
 All because someone broke his promise.

 © 2021 Alison Lian